Shopify Payments for Japan

 As local rules and regulations evolve, Shopify and its partners might contact you to collect additional information about you and your business.
 These standard reviews can occur at any time during the lifespan of your Shopify Payments account.

-The information that Shopify is required to collect differs from country to country, but typically includes details about the following:
+The information that Shopify has to collect differs from country to country, but typically includes details about the following people and organizations that are involved:

 To help the verification process, when providing documents as evidence, ensure that your documentation: